Thai television soap opera: International broadcasts

 Prior to the 2000s, Thai TV soap operas were primarily popular in neighbouring countries such as Myanmar, Cambodia and Laos.
 Several Cambodian television channels aired Thai soap operas instead of their local ones.
 Dao Pra Sook was the most popular series for Khmer viewers.
 Occasionally, due to historical conflicts between the neighbouring countries, the content of these television programs would lead to offline political conflicts.
 For example, a plot line concerning Angkor Wat led to riots at the Thai embassy in Cambodia and Thai lakorn were banned in early–2003.
 However, in 2015, Thai content rapidly returned to popularity amongst Cambodian viewers and while they're mainly viewed on online platforms, many television stations were also broadcasting Thai dramas.

 Apart from their immediate neighbours, Thai dramas have become increasingly popular in other Southeast Asian countries.
 Over the years, several Thai TV soap operas have begun to become popular in Singapore as Nang Tard and Love Destiny aired successfully in that country.
 They are usually broadcast in Singapore one or two weeks after airing in Thailand, primarily on Mediacorp's Channel U. In 2020, Mediacorp announced that they will be airing a comprehensive set of Thai television content to their streaming platforms with English & Mandarin subtitling option.
 Several Thai hit series have also been broadcast on major national public or commercial television channels in Malaysia (TV3), Indonesia (Rajawali TV), and Vietnam (VTV1).
 Likewise, Thai content has also gained considerable following in the Philippines, with numerous Thai series such as 2gether: The Series and The Gifted, regularly topping Twitter trends in the country.
 In 2018, GMA announced that they will be broadcasting more Thai series and exploring collaboration options for production and talent development.
-ABS-CBN have also announced that they will be airing multiple Thai series on the Kapamilya channel and their streaming platform, as well as further partnership with GMMTV.
+ABS-CBN have also announced that they will be airing multiple Thai series on Kapamilya Channel and their streaming platform, as well as further partnership with GMMTV.
 Filipino newspaper Daily Tribune stated that "Thai lakorn (“television play”),...is slowly inching its way to the top of the tier."